gccavalheiro/next-template/README.md

 ## :white_check_mark: Prerequisite

-:checkered_flag: Before starting, you need to have the [Node] (https://nodejs.org) installed on your machine.
+:exclamation: Before starting, you need to have the [Node] (https://nodejs.org) installed on your machine.

 ## :checkered_flag: Getting Started